 Colours provide us with limitless possibilities.
 We can alter them using all kinds of handy tools in our editing programs.
 Colours not only present us with vibrant compositions but also offer us a world of creative freedom.
 Therefore, it’s easy to understand the hesitation photographers experience when a black and white option is available – it seems to be opposite of vibrant or freeing.
 Though those two factors are essential in any artist’s life, limiting them can yield impressive results.

 Limitations are creativity boosters – let’s use the story in Room by Emma Donoghue as an example: the main characters, a mother and her child, have been unfairly forced to reside in a single room for many years.
 For the child, the room is the only world he has seen, but he finds endless value in every object and corner.
 What he sees in his few possessions and what he makes of his tiny world is eye-opening.
 What if we, in our tremendously large worlds, made the most of everything by carefully taking our possessions apart and finding incredible value in them?
-Editing your photos in black and white is ideal for such experiments – remove all colours from your artwork and you’ll be faced with unsettling obstacles.
+Editing your photos in black and white is ideal for such experiments – remove all colors from your artwork and you’ll be faced with unsettling obstacles.
 These constraints will allow you to see possibilities in anything, be it in your personal life or in your art, giving you a chance to find comfort in the uncomfortable.

 You might be unsure as to how to begin this challenge of poetic self-discovery.
 First, try to take a few existing photographs for the sake of experimenting.
 If you’d like to have a proper shoot first, focus on elements such as freckles and eyes – these are beyond striking in black and white, and they will dramatically increase the overall quality of your work.
 (If you or your subject don’t have freckles, drawing them on with an eyebrow pencil will also work!)
 Take photos of your surroundings, too, in case a great double exposure will come out of your experiment.
 Pay attention to details, as they will be the ones standing out once you’ve removed all colour from your photos.